 I value and have great admiration for men who can gracefully take NO for an answer.
 The last resort thinking is a terrible bug in a man’s mind.
 If you’re keen to not internalise that first NO from your mother, your sister, your colleague, your mentor, your boss, your neighbour, your friend, your wife, your grandmother or just about any human being, at a deeper level, something has gone so wrong with your upbringing.
 You cannot force anyone into your selfish needs.
 It shows you don’t respect the other person’s boundaries.

 I value my time.
 Time is a scarce resource ticking into the future.
-In my last two decades of futile pursuit of happiness, I have come to realise this- be of real help to someone such that you have zilch to benefit out of helping.
+In my last two decades of futile pursuit of happiness, I have come to realise this — be of real help to someone such that you have zilch to benefit out of helping.
 This is the only thing that can bring real happiness.
 Time is so limited so make the most out of it without expectations.
-Have a friend who wants you to proof-read her SOP?
-Do it without any expectation.
-Have a colleague who is worried about her career?
-Give her your two cents sans expectation.
 Time compounds effects of anything you do in haste.
 No one better than Shakespeare to drive home the point.

 I wasted time, and now doth time waste me.

 I value people who have a real hobby.
 Internet surfing?
 Sleeping?
 Texting?
 Watching Netflix?
 Nope.
 Doesn’t count.
 You see this is no different from my previous point.
 Those who really value their time have something that they want to learn and hone.
 Hobbies take a good deal of effort.
 It shows they enjoy their own company.
 Nothing is more attractive than a person being busy with their hobbies and goals.
 Originality also matters.

 I value friendships that push me to be a better version of myself.
 If I don’t feel someone’s presence in my life has any uplifting effect on me, I try not to take it too far.
 At the worst, you would see my vindictive side.
 I judge you by the friends you move along with.
 Nothing can clearly show shared values as a bunch of friends.

 As for the reader, I value your time.
 Thank you for staying till the end.
 I hope to write more about the world, music, arts, business and technology soon.
 I have a bunch of interesting topics lines up.
 Stay tuned.